kjolley/BIGSdb_documentation/dbase_setup.rst

 * show_classification_schemes

   * Show similar isolates determined by classification schemes (if defined) on an isolate record page.
 Set to either 'yes' or 'no', default 'yes'.

+* show_lincode_matches

+  * Show similar isolates determined by LIN code prefixes (if defined) on an isolate record page.
+Set to either 'yes' or 'no', default 'yes'.

 * start_codons